 Europe's VCs don't have enough female partners — and we're still a long way from gender parity at VC firms.
-In 2022, Sifted reported that one third of Europe's top VC funds were yet to hire a female partner — and just 15% of VC partners in Europe were women.
+A 2023 report found that just 16% of general partners in Europe are women, and the year saw an exodus of female investors leaving the profession.

 When our team at Sifted (with the help of many readers on Twitter) first compiled a comprehensive list of Europe’s female VC partners, the names totalled a little over 200.
 Now, our updated list counts 350+ female VC partners across the continent.